jacquessham/Spotify_Analytics_MyUsage/Data/Structure/readme.md

 ]
 ```

+<br><br>
+You may find the details in Spotify Data privacy <a href="https://support.spotify.com/us/article/understanding-my-data/">documentation page</a>.

 ### Full Record
 After you have requested the <b>Account Data</b> from Spotify (The one received in 30 days, Spotify refers it as <b>Extended Streaming History</b>), you will receive a zip file contains the following:
 <ul>